Kemi Badenoch: Political career

 Badenoch joined the Conservative Party in 2005 at the age of 25.
 At the 2010 general election, she contested the Dulwich and West Norwood constituency and came third, behind the Labour Party incumbent MP Tessa Jowell and the Liberal Democrat candidate Jonathan Mitchell.

+In January 2026, Badenoch said she initially joined the Conservative Party for the "party aspect of it - socialising, drinks, hanging out with other young people".

 London Assembly

 In 2012, Badenoch stood for the Conservatives in the London Assembly election, where she was placed fifth on the London-wide list; Badenoch was not elected as Conservatives won only three seats.

 Three years later, in the 2015 general election, Victoria Borwick was elected to the House of Commons and resigned her seat on the London Assembly.
-The fourth-placed candidate on the list, Suella Fernandes (Braverman), was also elected as an MP, so Badenoch became the new Assembly Member.
+The fourth-placed candidate on the list, Suella Braverman, was also elected as an MP, so Badenoch became the new Assembly Member.
 She went on to retain her seat in the Assembly at the 2016 election, being succeeded in 2017 by fellow Conservative Susan Hall.

 Badenoch supported Brexit in the 2016 UK EU membership referendum.

 In 2018, Badenoch admitted that, a decade earlier, as a prank, she had hacked into the website of Deputy Leader of the Labour Party Harriet Harman; Harman accepted Badenoch's apology, but the matter was reported to Action Fraud, the UK's cyber crime reporting centre.